Vonamugan/Longeron/README.md

 # Longeron
-A newsletter that I built to run in Python using the Flask.
+A newsletter that I built to run in WebDev with Python using the Flask.

 To run the blog as a demonstration do:

     ./app.py

 # Still to do
+* Authentication
-* Login
+* Access permissions
-* Commenting, rating
+* Commenting (bonus), rating
 * User registration
-* User editing
+* User editing (drafts etc.)
 * Tests
+* Deploy, Hosting